pskelsey/4C-Lite-model/README.md

 * Hit the run button, visualise your results, and save them to create your own graphics.

 ## Example
-A risk function is selected from the drop-down list and fit to data uploaded by the user for the proportion of plants infected as a function of temperature and relative humidity.
+A surface polynomial risk function is selected and fit to data uploaded by the user for the proportion of plants infected as a function of temperature and relative humidity.

 <p align="left">
   <img src="https://github.com/pskelsey/4C-model-lite/blob/gh-pages/riskModelScreenshot.PNG">